yczyczyczycz/Calorie-Counter/README.md

 -New class InputHelper that received workoutEvent and foodEvent from DailyCount, some helper method from InputEvent and some methods from Main
 -CalculateBMR moved to Person and is now setBMR in Person

+Project week 10:
+-DailyCount now has the calculate daily calorie difference method -DailyCount is now observing when Person changes his/her BMR and will get updated -Reading the sample website in the main
+-Observer and subject design implemented